Harshitmishra001/geo_vision_satalite/README.md

 # GeoVision CLI: Remote Sensing Terrain Change Detector

 ## Overview
-GeoVision is a headless Computer Vision command-line utility designed for automated remote sensing-based satellite image analysis.
-It compares two satellite images of the same geographical area taken at different times and generates a binary change mask highlighting structural terrain modifications.
-It also exports a JSON statistical report of the affected area.
+GeoVision is a command-line computer vision tool built for automated analysis of satellite imagery.
+It takes two images of the same geographic region captured at different points in time and compares them to identify changes.
+The output includes a binary change mask that highlights structural modifications in the terrain, along with a JSON report summarizing the extent of the affected area.

-This foundational classical CV pipeline serves as a robust baseline for terrain analysis, establishing a deterministic benchmark before exploring more complex deep learning architectures with spatial attention mechanisms.
+At its core, the system relies on a classical computer vision pipeline, providing a stable and interpretable baseline for terrain analysis.
+This deterministic approach is useful for establishing a clear benchmark, especially before moving toward more advanced deep learning models that incorporate spatial attention and other complex mechanisms.

 ## Prerequisites
 - Python 3.8+